jhfhngj/The-Pur-Project-B/README.md

 `if=` - checks if var/str is equal to var/str.
 Outputs to var or runs code until

-`end` - , which is a universal to Pur end, for loops (soon) and conditionals.
+`end` - , which is a universal to Pur end, for loops and conditionals.

 `frvr` - Forever loop, uses `end` only for 'go to start again'